droppedbars/Brand-Marker/readme.txt

 == Features ==

-* Define up to five brands to have trademark symbols applied
+* Define brands to have trademark symbols applied
 * Allow the brands to be case sensitive, or case insensitive
 * Trademark symbols applied to brands in post content, post titles, and post excerpts